leadweedy/FGA-docs/Troubleshooting.md

 ## Other screen recorders
 Don't use other screen recorders with FGA, if you do, force-stop FGA if it doesn't work properly.
+When recording for bug-reports for FGA, use the inbuilt recorder from `More options/Advanced/Record screen`.

 ## PlayStore?
 No more ([#616](https://github.com/Fate-Grand-Automata/FGA/issues/616)).